Susanna Martinková

 Zuzana "Susanna" Martinková (born 19 April 1946) is a Czech actress, mainly active in Italy.

-Born in Prague, Martinkova debuted at 16 as lead actress in Letos v zari (1963).
+Born in Prague, Czechoslovakia, Martinkova debuted at 16 as lead actress in Letos v zari (1963).
 After several film and stage appearances, in 1967 she moved to Italy to star in a war film directed by Carlo Lizzani, Sagapò, which eventually was cancelled.
 Later Martinkova starred in a number of films and television works, sometimes in main roles.
 She is now a winemaker.